WYOMING HISTORICAL SOCIETY CONSTITUTION

-As amended and adopted September 2019
+As amended and adopted September 2023

 ARTICLE I: Name and Purpose

-Section 1
+Section 1:

 The name of this organization shall be the WYOMING HISTORICAL SOCIETY.

-Section 2
+Section 2:

 The Society is a non-profit organization incorporated under the laws of the State of Wyoming.

-Section 3
+Section 3:

-Section 4
+Section 4:

-The Society may accept and receive gifts, donations, bequests and legacies of whatever kind and nature, and use same in carrying out the purposes of this organization as provided for in its charter.
+Society may accept and receive gifts, donations, bequests and legacies of whatever kind and nature, and use same in carrying out the purposes of this organization as provided for in its charter.

 ARTICLE II: Membership

-Section 1
+Section 1:

-Membership in this Society shall be open to all persons who actively support the organization, and upon payment of dues as set forth in the Bylaws of the Society.
-Persons residing outside the State, or in a county in which no chapter is chartered, may affiliate directly with the State Society.
+Membership in the Society shall be open to all persons who actively support the organization, and upon payment of dues as set forth in the Bylaws of the Society.
+Persons residing outside the State, or in a county in which no chapter is chartered, may affiliate directly with the Society.

-Section 2
+Section 2:

-Section 3
+Section 3:

-County chapters may be organized in counties in the State of Wyoming by application to the Executive Headquarters of the State Society and by fulfilling the requirements of affiliation.
+County chapters may be organized in counties in the State of Wyoming by application to the Executive Headquarters of the Society and by fulfilling the requirements of affiliation.
 A county may have more than one chapter; provided upon application it has not less than fifteen (15) members and is to be located at least twenty (20) miles from any currently existing chapter within the county.
 A second chapter within a county may select its own name but may not use the county in its name unless designated by a number, such as Carbon County Chapter Two.

-Section 4
+Section 4:

 Affiliation of chapters shall be by charter, to be granted by the Executive Committee of the Society upon application and pursuant to rules and regulations set forth in the Bylaws of the Society.